mythril-forge/homebrew-classes/docs/character/vanilla/class/bard/glamour.md

-Bard College
-At 3rd level, you delve into the advanced techniques of a bard college of your choice from the list of available colleges.
-Your choice grants you features at 3rd level and again at 6th and 14th level.

 College of Glamour
 The College of Glamour is the home of bards who mastered their craft in the vibrant realm of the Feywild or under the tutelage of someone who dwelled there.
 Tutored by satyrs, eladrin, and other fey, these bards learn to use their magic to delight and captivate others.